jzabroski/Home/Finance/README.md

 ### Data
 - https://www.fueleconomy.gov/feg/Find.do?action=sbs&id=33288
+- http://www.fuelly.com/ - Track, Share, and Compare your Vehicle.

 ### Principles
 - Understand the different between a "salvage title" and a "rebuilt title" or "reconstructed title".